 1. Physically check the depth and current of the water, especially if you can't see the bottom.
 You're also checking for hidden obstacles.
 2. Keep your speed slow.
 3. Make sure you have a way out on the other side of the water.
 4. If you get stuck in the sludge or mud, try rocking the ATV from side to side.

-5. Once you've cleared the water, briefly apply the brakes to make sure they work.
+- Once you've cleared the water, briefly apply the brakes to make sure they work.

-Driving In Cold Weather
+Cold Weather Driving

 ■ NOTE: Check that all control levers move freely.
-Make sure that the footrest, shift lever, and mechanical brake pedal are free of ice and snow.
+Make sure that the footrest, shift lever, and brake pedal are free of ice and snow.